 Below, check out a few select options to buy, no matter what you're looking for.

-"Beginning with massage candles is a great way to ease into this type of play," says C. "Beginning with oil candles, whether you are trying to have a sensual or more sadomasochistic experience, is a great way to warm up the body for whatever the evening has in store."
+“Beginning with massage candles is a great way to ease into this type of play,” says C. Think of them as beginner kink accessories.
+“Beginning with oil candles, whether you are trying to have a sensual or more sadomasochistic experience, is a great way to warm up the body for whatever the evening has in store.”

-C recommends LELO’s massage candles, and I happily retweet that—I own the $35 Flickering Touch Massage Candle in Black Pepper and Pomegranate, and this smoky-yet-sweet blend holds a place of honor on my nightstand.
-For something a little less underworld, try Maude’s Burn No 0 Candle ($15), a simple combo of jojoba and soybean oils.
+For something a little less underworld, try Maude’s Burn No 0 Candle, a simple combo of jojoba and soybean oils.

 Both Sparks and C say it’s a good idea to prepare and protect the skin with a light layer of lotion or oil before you get started, even if you do have a massage oil on hand.
 “We want the body to be receptive to new sensations, so any type of massaging, or warming up with oils or hands, is a great way to start out,” says C.